bmabsout/Thesis/src/chapters/08_synthesis_future.typ

 *Dynamic Composition*: Developing methods for adapting FPL formulas dynamically based on context, performance, or changing requirements.
 This could enable more adaptive and responsive systems.

-*Hierarchical Decomposition*: Developing systematic methods for decomposing complex objectives into hierarchical structures that can be optimized efficiently.

 *Formal Verification*: Developing formal verification methods for composable fulfillment systems that can provide guarantees about behavior and safety properties.

 === Algorithmic Improvements